bitstorm/Wicket-tutorial-examples/README.md

 The project is a multi-module Maven project.
 To compile it run 'mvn compile' from the root directory.
 To run a single example enter in the related directory, run 'mvn jetty:run' or 'mvn tomcat:run' and then point your browser to http://localhost:8080

+## See the examples on line

+The examples can be explored on line at http://examples-wickettutorial.rhcloud.com.

 ## Contributing to this guide

 If you want to contribute to the guide with corrections or new contents, you can find how to do it [here](http://wicket.apache.org/contribute/userguide.html).